Niagara Ohv Campground

 Directions

-19 miles east of Pinecrest, about 3 miles off Highway 108 on Eagle Meadow Road (Forest Road 5N01).
-Turn right off Highway 108 at Eagle Meadow Road about 15 miles from the Summit Ranger Station and follow Eagle Meadow Road approximately 3 miles to the campground.
+19 miles east of Pinecrest.
+Turn right off Highway 108 onto Eagle Meadow Road (Forest Road 5N01), approximately 15 miles from Summit Ranger Station.
+Follow Eagle Meadow Road about 3 miles to the campground.
+Road surface is dirt.

 Amenities